 Ok So I am asked this question a lot , so let me start off by saying the answer to that question depends on a few variable’s ,so let me break them down one by one.

 The first thing I look at when asked this question is the overall Condition of the existing railings.
 If they are in reasonable shape, no heavy rusting or rotting at the base and don’t need too much rework, that’s a good start, for being a candidate for reinstallation.
 Below is an example of a railing that should be replaced due to many factors, like multiple layers of flaking paint, rotted pipe at leg bases and bent pipe.
-But ultimately in this case money was the driving factor and they elected for us to just cut the rail at the base & add baseplates and repair the broken welds.
-So that’s what we did.
+But ultimately in this case money was the driving factor and they elected for us to just cut the rail at the base & add baseplates, repair the broken welds and field brush paint them , So that’s what we did.

 Full replacement is recommended for this rail